 Ethereum is the first platform to offer developers a friendly environment and ecosystem for decentralized application deployment.
-There are toolkits, tutorial videos, and articles that provide comprehensive instruction on how to build dApps on the Ethereum blockchain.
+There are toolkits, tutorial videos, and articles with comprehensive instructions on how to build dApps on the Ethereum blockchain.
 Plus, ethereum.org supports over 30 languages, making access to the platform available for many countries and nationalities.

-Ethereum being decentralized gives users so-long awaited freedom and a chance to spread the power among all network participants.
+Ethereum being decentralized gives users their long-awaited freedom and a chance to spread the power among all network participants.
 There is no central authority that can edit or influence the network in any manner.
-It is theoretically impossible to hack Ethereum (or any other blockchain).
+It is theoretically impossible to hack Ethereum (or any other blockchain technology).
 Therefore, the Ethereum network is a secure and safe spot for making your crypto ideas a reality.

 Cons of Ethereum

 Ethereum 1 faces the same challenges as the rest of PoW-based blockchains that require many resources for mining (both electricity expenses and equipment).
-Being utilized PoW algorithm, Ethereum makes its users pay gas fees that, in time of network’s overload, can be very high.
+Running on the PoW algorithm, Ether makes its users pay gas fees that, in times of network overload, can be very high.

 Besides, the current Ethereum network is capable of processing around 15 transactions per second (TPS), which is definitely not that much.
-However, once all the preparation work is done, and Ethereum will be fully switched to Ethereum 2.0, all the current disadvantages of the network will be eliminated.
+However, once all the preparation work is done, and Ethereum is fully switched to Ethereum 2.0, all the current disadvantages of the network will be eliminated.

 Primarily, there are two ways to get ETH: you can either mine it or buy it on a cryptocurrency exchange.

-If you decide to mine ether, then you have to be prepared accordingly.
-ETH miner should obtain proper mining equipment, have a secure digital wallet to store ether, join a trustable mining pool (in case he/she does not want to mine the cryptocurrency solo).
+If you decide to mine ether, then you have to prepare accordingly.
+An ETH digital currency’s miner should obtain proper mining equipment, have a secure digital wallet to store ether, and join a trustable mining pool (in case they do not want to mine the cryptocurrency solo).

 The hash algorithm used by Ethereum is called Ethash.
 It hashes the metadata of the last block in the system using a unique code called a nonce (a random binary number that sets the exceptional value of the hash function).
 For each new block in the blockchain, the network sets a target hash value, and all miners in the system try to guess the nonce value that will lead to such a value.